libmartinito/sign-up-form/README.md

 # Sign-up Form
-This is an exercise in recreating a sign-up form from design assets.
+This is an exercise in recreating a sign-up form from design assets using intermediate css.
+## Description
+A [design file](https://cdn.statically.io/gh/TheOdinProject/curriculum/5f37d43908ef92499e95a9b90fc3cc291a95014c/html_css/project-sign-up-form/sign-up-form.png) was provided for the final expected output of the site.
+There was additional info about the background and border colors, but the process of approaching the design was left entirely to the programmer.
+During the course of making this, I learned about the different ways on how to 'reset' the css with the goal of making it somewhat standardized accross web browsers.
+[Normalize](https://necolas.github.io/normalize.css/) has been helpful in that respect.
+The project was provided by [the odin project](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css/lessons/sign-up-form).
+The end output can be seen [here](https://libmartinito.github.io/sign-up-form).